 Death Valley National Park

 In Northern Death Valley "Scotty's Castle" is the home that "Scotty" claimed to have built with the proceeds from his "secret" mine.
 It was all a scam.
 He was the guest of millionaires who let him stay there.
-There are the famous canyons with the beautiful layers of stone in Death Valley.
+There are the famous canyons with beautiful layers of stone in Death Valley.

 Great Basin National Park